Onyme13/Homemade_Glider_Tracker/README.md

     ```
     git clone https://github.com/Onyme13/Homemade_Glider_Tracker.git
     ```
-6. Install Pip and go in to the file and install all needed python libraries by running:
+6. Install Pip and go in to the file.
+After installation of pip, you can verify that pip is installed:
     ```
     sudo apt install python3-pip
     pip --version
     ```

-    After installation of pip, you can verify that pip is installed.
    Then install the needed python libraries:

     ```
     cd Research-Project
     pip install -r requirements.txt
     ```

-7. File transfert the map zipped file using FileZilla.
+7. File transfert the map zipped file using FileZilla (this step can take more than hour).

-8. Unzip the file by running on the Raspberry Pi:
+8. Unzip the file by running on the Raspberry Pi (this step can take more than hour):
     ```
     sudo apt install unzip
     unzip tile_OSM.zip
     ```
-9. Meanwhile configure the screen by activating SPI connection on the by, run:
+9. Meanwhile configure the screen by activating SPI connection on the Pi, run:
     ```
     sudo raspi-config
     ```